roboconf/roboconf.github.io/en/developer-guide/code-organization.md

 **Roboconf-examples** do not aim at being released.
 As for the web administration, only tagging would make sense.

+> Other repositories do not need to be released.

 ## Maven Modules